understanding-search/maze-dataset/docs/paper/paper.md

 ## Tokenized Output Formats {#sec:tokenized-output-formats}

 Autoregressive transformer models can be quite sensitive to the exact format of input data, and may even use delimiter tokens to perform reasoning steps [@pfau2024dotbydot; @spies2024causalworldmodels].
-To facilitate systematic investigation of the effects of different representations of data on text model performance, we provide a variety of text output formats.
-By passing an instance of [`MazeTokenizerModular`](https://understanding-search.github.io/maze-dataset/maze_dataset/tokenization.html#MazeTokenizerModular) to [`as_tokens(...)`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDataset.as_tokens), a maze can be converted to a text sequence.
-The [`MazeTokenizerModular`](https://understanding-search.github.io/maze-dataset/maze_dataset/tokenization.html#MazeTokenizerModular) class contains a rich set of options with class contains 19 discrete parameters, resulting in over 5.8 million unique possible tokenizers.
-All output sequences consist of four token regions representing different features of the maze; an example output sequence is shown in \autoref{fig:token-regions}.
+To facilitate systematic investigation of the effects of different representations of data on text model performance, we provide a variety of text output formats, with an example given in \autoref{fig:token-regions}.

 \input{figures/tex/fig4_tokenfmt.tex}